jetstream-cloud/js2docs/docs/alloc/overview.md

 - [Trial allocation](trial.md) - *Limited in hours and cores*, non-renewable, meant to explore using Jetstream2
 - [Startup allocation](startup.md) - For smaller scale research or exploratory usage before applying for a larger research allocation.
 Not intended for any courses or workshops.
+    * [Campus Champions](https://www.xsede.org/community-engagement/campus-champions) allocations will generally default to this level, though other limits are available upon request.
 - [Education allocation](education.md) - For workshops, tutorials, or courses.
 Startup limits may not apply.
 - [Research allocation](research.md) - Larger scale allocations intended for research.
 Limits are generally only in what the PI can justify requesting.

+!!! warning "Campus Champions"

+    Please note that we will **NOT** be automatically adding [Campus Champions](https://www.xsede.org/community-engagement/campus-champions) allocations to Jetstream2.
+You will explicitly need to get a [supplement](/alloc/supplement/) for it.

 #### Maximum Trial Allocation values for each resource are: